paul-freeman/ceverpy/README.md

     pip install cervepy

-Installing via ``pip`` should get most of the dependencies you need.
+Installing via ``pip`` should get most of the Python dependencies you need.
 However, you will still need to install the necessary R packages.

-The following is a list of packaged used during development:
+The following is a list of packages used during development:

  * python 3.6.3
  * numpy 1.13.3